opencog/opencog/opencog/nlp/learn/run-poc/README.md

    ~/docker/opencog$ docker-compose run dev
    ```

-7) Create a working directory inside your container and copy all the files from the `run` folder
+7) Setup the working directory by running the following commands from the
+   root of your opencog clone, if you haven't already.
    ```
-   ~$ cp -pr /opencog/opencog/nlp/learn/run-ull $HOME/my_working_dir
+   /opencog$ mkdir build
+   /opencog$ cd build
+   /opencog/build$ rm -rf *
+   /opencog/build$ cmake ..
+   /opencog/build$ make run-ull
    ```
 8) Test that everything is working:

    a) Create and format a database (password is cheese):